 - Involve the exploration or production of extra heavy oil (defined as API equal to or below 10°)

 We will only provide financial services to clients who:

-- Have implemented or are in the process of implementing an asset HSE case, or equivalent, for all new and existing onshore and offshore production facilities, arrangements for examination of well design, construction and well control safety critical equipment by a competent authority;
+- Have implemented or are in the process of implementing an asset Health, Safety and Environmental (HSE) case, or equivalent, for all new and existing onshore and offshore production facilities, including arrangements for examination of well design, construction and well control safety critical equipment by a competent authority;

 - Implement and test oil spill preparedness and response plans, or have access to reputable oil spill response and well control resources;